 Koh Lanta Yai

-It’s also a great spot for diving, with a number of certified diving schools on the island.
+I’d also recommend it as a great spot for diving, with a number of certified diving schools on the island.

 2. Explore Thung Teao Forest Natural Park